electronifie/stylish-commit/README.md

           }
         };

- 1. run `stylish-commit install-precommit` to run the scripts automatically before each commit
+ 1. run `stylish-commit --install-hook` to install in the current repo as a pre-commit check

     or